helnguyen/CS-330-Getting-Started-With-MATLAB/README.md

 | Logical Operators | & , | , && , || , ~ |

 **Mixed Type Operations**: MATLAB allows mixed-type operations.
-When performing operations involving different data types, MATLAB will automatically promote the data types to the most compatible type for the operation.
+When performing operations involving different data types, the program will automatically promote the data types to the most compatible type for the operation.
 This can sometimes lead to unexpected results if not handled carefully.
 ```matlab
 % Mixed type operation
 a = 5;